zehreken/simple-blog-generator/posts/2026-02-24-improving-observation-space-and-headless-mode.md

     <figcaption>Agents driving faster after observation space improvements</figcaption>
 </figure>

-I tried hard to come up with interesting ideas to improve observation space.
+I tried to come up with interesting ideas to improve observation space.
 I thought about adding distance to the borders of the track but then I realized the track has the same width everywhere and this is not useful.
 Then I thought about adding progress on track as an observation but that would mean that the agent would memorize the track and would not be able to generalize to other tracks.
 In the end I decided to play with the number of points on the spline and the distance between them.
 The results are pretty interesting.
 In the image below you can see training runs with several different observation spaces.

 <figure>
     <img src="/assets/2026/tensorboard_observation_space.png" alt="Different observation spaces">